Open-EO/openeo-qgis-plugin/README.md

 # openeo-qgis-plugin
 QGIS Plugin to connect and use openEO compliant backends.

-Compatible with openeo API version 0.4.0 and above.
+Compatible with backends compialnt wit openeo API version 0.4.0 and above.
+Full functionality is only provided for version 1.0.0-rc2.

 Tested with QGIS 3.4.8-Madeira, but works with QGIS >= 3.0.0.

 ## About

-The openEO QGIS Plugin "OpenEO" allows for connecting to an openEO backend, managing the user jobs and load the results into a new QGIS Layer.
-It is also possible to create a new job, by defining a custom process graph and sending it to the backend.
-The process graph editor is in an early stage, so it is recommended to just copy the complete process graph into the process graph text field.
+The openEO QGIS Plugin "OpenEO" allows connecting to an openEO backend, managing the user ([batch](https://openeo.org/documentation/1.0/glossary.html#data-processing-modes)) jobs and load the resulting images into a new QGIS Layer.
+It is also possible to adapt jobs by changing and adding processes.
+Even though it is generally possible to create own process graphs from scretch it is recommended to use the [openEO web editor](https://editor.openeo.org/).

 ### Features

-* Listing all openeo compliant backends with minimum API version 0.4.0 from http://hub.openeo.org/
+* Listing all openeo compliant backends with minimum API version 0.4.0 listet at the [openEO Hub](http://hub.openeo.org/)
-* Connecting to an openeo compliant backend (openAPI version above 0.4.0)
+* Connecting to an openeo compliant backend (openAPI version above 0.4.0, 1.0.0-rc2 recommended)
 * Listing all available collections ("Load Collection" combobox) and processes ("Add Process" combobox) including parameters (see table under the process combobox) of the backend
 * Spatial extent selection ("Add Spatial Extent" combobox) by:
     * Current extent of the QGIS map canvas